 - Be familiar with the grounds for eviction.
 This will help you determine if your landlord has a valid reason for evicting you.

-To learn more about DMCI Homes pre-selling and ready for occupancy projects, units for lease, and special promos, log on to www.dmcihomes.com or call (632) 5324-8888.
-You can also check out https://leasing.dmcihomes.com/ for currently available condos for rent.
+To learn more about pre-selling and ready for occupancy projects, units for lease, and special promos, log on to DMCI Homes or call (632) 5324-8888.
+You can also check out DMCI Homes Leasing for currently available condos for rent.

-For news and other updates, check out our social media accounts on Facebook, Twitter, Instagram, and YouTube.
+News and other updates are also posted on the company’s official website and its social media accounts on Facebook, X, Instagram, and YouTube.